hackall360/SuperToken/docs/cli.md

 - `--meta-compress`: Discover and apply meta-token compression on AST sequences.
 - `--morphology-lang` / `--morphology-case-markers` / `--morphology-affix-tags`: Opt into language-aware segmentation and optional annotations.
 - `--privacy` / `--privacy-salt` / `--tie-seed`: Opt into merge redaction and tie randomization (see [Privacy options](#privacy-options)).
+- `--warm-start`: Prime the trainer with merges described by a JSON manifest or a TikToken bundle (`merges.tiktoken`).

+The `train-bpe` command writes Hugging Face compatible `vocab.json`, `merges.txt`, and `tokenizer.json` files alongside a TikToken-formatted `merges.tiktoken` table that can be consumed by the [`tiktoken`](https://github.com/openai/tiktoken) package or reused as a warm-start seed.

 Behind the scenes the [`GPUBPETrainer`](https://github.com/example/SuperToken/blob/main/gpu_tokenizer/bpe_trainer.py) collaborates with the autoscaler, dataset readers, and checkpoint writers described in the [architecture overview](architecture.md#trainer-pipeline).